Fixation dynamics on multilayer networks: Models

 \section{Models}

 We introduce two models of constant-selection evolutionary dynamics for a population of $N$ individuals in undirected and possibly weighted multilayer networks.
-The assumption of the undirected network is for simplicity, and it is straightforward to generalize the following models to the case of directed multilayer networks.
+The assumption of the undirected network is given for simplicity, and it is straightforward to generalize the following models to the case of directed multilayer networks.
 We assume a two-layer network as the population structure, whereas it is straightforward to generalize the models to the case of more than two layers.
 Each layer is assumed to be a connected network with $N$ nodes.
+Each layer represents one of the two types of relationships between individuals such as physical proximity or, in the case of human social networks, online social relationship.
 We call each node in one layer the replica node; there are $2N$ replica nodes in the entire two-layer network.
 Each replica node has a corresponding replica node in the other layer.
 A pair of the corresponding replica nodes, one in each layer, represents an individual (see Figure~\ref{fig:replica-node} for a schematic).
 Each edge within a layer represents direct connectivity between two replica nodes in the same layer.
-Each pair of individuals may be adjacent to each other in both layers, just one layer, or neither layer.
+Two individuals may be adjacent to each other in both layers, just one layer, or neither layer.
+For example, two people may directly interact both in person and online, or in only one of the two ways.

-Both models extend the Bd process on conventional (i.e., mono-layer) networks and the Moran process in well-mixed populations to the case of two-layer networks.
+Both models extend the Bd process on conventional (i.e., monolayer) networks and the Moran process in well-mixed populations to the case of two-layer networks.
 We assume that each of the $2N$ replica nodes takes either the resident or mutant type at any discrete time.
 The resident and mutant have fitness $1$ and $r$, respectively, which are constant over time.
 We define the fitness of each individual by the sum of the fitness of the corresponding replica nodes in both layers \cite{Su2022nhb}.
 In other words, the individual has fitness $2$ if it is of the resident type in both layers, $r+1$ if it is of the mutant type in one layer and the resident type in the other layer, and $2r$ if it is of the mutant type in both layers.
-The model assumptions up to this point are shared by models 1 and 2.
+We allow each individual to adopt different types in the opposite layers (i.e., the resident type in one layer and the mutant type in the other layer) because they may behave differently in different types of social relationships.
+Furthermore, success or failure of an individual in one type of social relationship may affect the same in the other domain, which motivates us to couple the fitness of each individual across the two layers~\cite{Su2022nhb}.